Dryburgh Steading Four

 En-suite bathroom with bath, separate shower, basin and WC.

-French doors from the sitting room leads to a patio area with garden furniture and gas barbecue.
-This sits on the front aspect and benefits from direct riverside views, however it is important to note that this garden is not enclosed and is part of the wider communal lawned garden which wraps around the Steading properties.
+French doors from the sitting room lead to a fully enclosed patio area with garden furniture and a gas barbecue, which sits on the front aspect and benefits from direct riverside views.

 There is ample parking in the designated area adjacent to the Steadings.
 Guests are welcome to drive into the shared front courtyard to drop off luggage.